Dental Bonding

 Tooth bonding is another way to make a tooth bigger.
 For instance, you may want all of your teeth to be closer to the same length because you have one that is shorter than the others.

 Dr. Walton will examine the tooth or teeth you wish to have fixed to determine whether this procedure is appropriate for you.
 If you have significant tooth decay or damage, bonding might not be an option.
-Instead, you could require a veneer or crown.
+Instead, you could require a porcelain veneer or crown.

 Do you wish you had a bright, healthy smile?
 Visit Walton Family, Cosmetic & Implant Dentistry in Greenwood, Indiana, to make that goal a reality.
 Contact us today to learn more about how our state-of-the-art facilities and dental services can improve your smile and oral health!